bemit/create-amp-page-starter/README.md

 ## AMP Component Library

-This starter will contain more and more ready to use AMP components and their CMS definitions.
+This starter will contain more and more ready to use AMP components and their CMS definitions when needed.

-Starting with only an embeddable `img`/`amp-img` tag.
+Universal Twig functions, used within templates, are included in `create-amp-page`, check out the [function docs](https://github.com/bemit/create-amp-page#twig-functions)

 ### Twig Embed Image

-Displays an `img` or `amp-img` tag, `layout` defaults to 'responsive'.
+Displays an `img` or `amp-img` tag using `ampEnabled`, `layout` defaults to 'responsive'.
+Set's width and height using `getImage` fn, adds sha1 cachebuster.

+> todo: srcset and image resizing support

 ```twig
 {% embed 'blocks/image.twig' with {